OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ---

-In the last post, I showed you how to create Docker container images for the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application.
-In this post, I take it further by including the images in a CI/CD pipeline.
-We cover the steps to configure continuous integration with JetBrain's TeamCity and configure continous delivery with Octopus Deploy.
+In the last post, I showed you how to containerize the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application and produce Docker images.
+In this post, I take it further configuring a complete CI/CD pipeline to automate the entire process.
+This covers the steps to configure continuous integration with JetBrain's TeamCity and configure continous delivery with Octopus Deploy.

 <h2>In this post</h2>